It can be scary to move abroad or even just travel as a female. Movies (thanks a lot, Taken) can paint it as an accident waiting to happen.

 A lot of people assume if you have enough money to travel, you have a nice phone, camera and/or a lot of cash in your wallet.

 Seriously, nothing of material value is worth it.
 If you’re confronted, give up your stuff and move on.
 I’ve seen an already bad situation take a turn for the worse when a girl wouldn’t give her camera to a swarm of 5 guys.
 She was ok but in the end they got her camera and she got a trip to the hospital.
-I’m by no means trying to scare you, I just want you to realize.
+I’m by no means trying to scare you, I just want you to realize these things really can happen.

 Pro Tip: Hide some bills in your bra or even better- get a scrunchie and cut a slit in it.
 Roll up some bills to slide in there and wear the scrunchie on your wrist.
 My host sister in Ecuador worked in a rough neighborhood but did this to ensure she'd always have some cash on her to get home, no matter what.
 I wouldn't suggest hiding all your cash away though.
 Keep some in your wallet so if you do get robbed, you have something to give.